tboydston/deaddrop/README.md

 # Dead Drop

-Dead drop is a simple web app that allows you to leave short messages for machines that are deleted immediatly after they are read.
+Dead drop is a simple web app that allows you to leave short messages for machines that are deleted immediately after they are read.
 Below are a few possible use cases for this concept.

 - Kill switch for applications running behind a firewall.
 - Make quick config changes on the go.